Magnus Samuelsson: Career

 2000 was another prolific year for him with four wins in 2000 IFSA Grand Prix competition in Ireland, Poland, Romania and China.
 He also secured second place in 2000 Europe's Strongest Man, IFSA Finland Grand Prix and came third at 2000 World's Strongest Man in South Africa securing his third podium finish.
 He also came third in 2000 Atlantic Giant and won his fifth national title.

 In 2001, Samuelsson became the overall champion of the Strongman Super Series.
 He also emerged second at 2001 World's Strongest Man held in Zambia behind his good friend Svend Karlsen.
 He also secured second at Holland Grand Prix and emerged third at Europe's Strongest Man, World Muscle Power Classic and Czech Grand Prix.
 In 2002 World's Strongest Man in Malaysia he injured himself in the squat event and had to withdraw.

 In 2003 World's Strongest Man in Zambia he placed fourth and couldn't win a single competition other than the national title.
 He placed third at World Muscle Power Classic.
 In 2004 he won the Sweden Grand Prix beating Žydrūnas Savickas and Svend Karlsen.

 After competing in the 2005 IFSA Strongman World Championship in 2005 and winning his ninth Sweden's Strongest Man title, he returned to compete in the 2006 World's Strongest Man but failed to make it past the qualifying rounds due to a back injury.
 A year later, he reached the 2007 World's Strongest Man finals, eventually finishing in 5th place.
 However, after failing to make the finals in the 2008 World's Strongest Man contest, Samuelsson announced his retirement from competition after 14 years competing in the sport.
-He held the record for reaching the World's Strongest Man finals ten times, achieving a podium on five separate occasions.
+He held the record for reaching the World's Strongest Man finals ten times, achieving a podium on five occasions.
 With 31 career podium finishes Samuelsson finished as one of the all-time most successful strongman competitors.